-Physical risk: Damage to Company-owned assets due to weather-related disasters Impact Nationwide weather disasters could damage assets owned by the Group (factories, office buildings and other business locations, production facilities, vehicles, etc.), making it impossible to continue operations and incurring significant repair or replacement costs.
-Financial impact High Assumed time Medium-term Response The Sekisui House Group operates throughout Japan, with the exception of Okinawa Prefecture, and has already established a system that allows its business to continue through support from undamaged areas in the event of a disaster in some areas, including the head office functions.
-Such business continuity planning (BCP) measures are properly managed by the Risk Management Committee and updated as necessary.
-The amount of damage to the five factories in Japan was calculated based on the assumed inundation depths using river flooding hazard maps or internal flooding simulations, and it was found that for the four of these factories other than the Hyogo Factory, there is the potential to suffer inundation damage.
-A more detailed analysis based on the IPCC RCP 8.5 scenario was conducted for the Kanto Factory, which is expected to suffer the most damage, and the expected damage has been confirmed to be within the coverage of the insurance policy that is already in place.
-Assuming, however, an increase in the severity of natural disasters in the future and the simultaneous occurrence of large-scale disaster sthroughout Japan, our business is expected to suffer extensive damage, and we will continue to examine ways to strengthen our disaster resilience.
-Physical risk: Extension of construction periods due to climate change The frequency of supply chain damage and difficulties in obtaining construction materials will increase due to the intensification of disasters associated with climate Financial impact Assumed time Impact change, as well as the increase in extremely hot days and heavy snowfalls.
-In addi- tion, construction sites may be affected for the same reasons, and administrative costs may increase due to longer construction periods.
-Not calculated Medium-term Response Although the Company already has measures in place to decentralize the supply chain in anticipation of damage to suppli- ers' factories and transportation routes, and to prevent heat stroke at construction sites, continued consideration is needed in anticipation of an increase in the scale and frequency of natural disasters.
+Physical risk: Damage to Company-owned assets due to weather-rela ted disasters Nationwide weather disasters could damage assets owned by the Group (factories, Financial impact Assumed time Impact office buildings and other business locations, production facilities, vehicles, etc.), making it impossible to continue operations and incurring significant repair or replacement costs.
+High Medium-term Response The Sekisui House Group operates throughout Japan, with the exception of Okinav lished a system that allows its business to continue through support from undamage some areas, including the head office functions.
+Such business continuity planning (I) by the Risk Management Committee and updated as necessary.
+The amount of damage to the five factories in Japan was calculated based on the stooding hazard maps or internal flooding simulations, and it was found that for the Hyogo Factory, there is the potential to suffer inundation damage.
+A more detailed and nario was conducted for the Kanto Factory, which is expected to suffer the most doesnot confirmed to be within the coverage of the insurance policy that is already in place Assuming, however, an increase in the severity of natural disasters in the future and scale disasters throughout Japan, our business is expected to suffer extensive dama ways to strengthen our disaster resilience. ged areas in the even BCP) measures are passumed inundation four of these factor allysis based on the IF mage, and the expense. nt of a disaster in properly managed depths using river ies other than the PCC RCP 8.5 sce- acted damage has accurrence of large- Physical risk: Extension of construction periods due to climate change Impact The frequency of supply chain damage and difficulties in obtaining construction materials will increase due to the intensification of disasters associated with climate change, as well as the increase in extremely hot days and heavy snowfalls.
+In addition, construction sites may be affected for the same reasons, and administrative costs may increase due to longer construction periods.
+Financial impact Not calculated Assumed time Medium-term Response Although the Company already has measures in place to decentralize the supply chaers' factories and transportation routes, and to prevent heat stroke at construction sit